Welcome to Jackson School of the Arts.

 Whether you are a new student or returning student this is information you need to help you have a great experience.

 We communicate with parents/guardians through the email address you provided when you registered.
 Please pay attention to your email from us as this is the way that we share information with you.
 You may add more than one email address in your online account.

 We allow families to pay monthly.
 Payments are due by the 1st of each month in person, by phone, mail or set up auto pay through our system or through your bank.
 The first payment will be one month’s fee + supply fee.
 There is a 2.3% convenience fee on credit card payments.

-AutoPay: You may set up auto pay in our registration system or you ask the front desk staff to do it for you.
+AutoPay: You may set up auto pay in our registration system.
 Please make sure you check your bank statements to ensure your payments are going through.
-If you set up auto pay and your card is declined, you will be charged the late fee.
-Auto pay runs 1 time only on the 1st of the month.
+If you set up auto pay and your card is declined, you will be charged a late fee.
+Auto pay runs 1 time on the 1st of the month.

-If you need to drop a class, you must fill out a drop form or email Brandi@jacksonarts.org .
+If you need to drop a class, you must fill out a drop form.
 Monthly billing continues until you fill out a form.
 If you paid in full, we will issue a refund for the months of classes not taken.
 We do not issue a partial month refund.
 Supply fees (dance, art, theatre) are nonrefundable.

 Your child’s image in photography/video may be used in on-line and print media by Jackson School of the Arts to promote its programs, unless we receive written notification from a parent/caregiver.
 In the Parent Portal of our registration program there is a place where you can indicate “no photos.”